-(B) 5.-Steep Slopes.
-Any Development as defined in §8.3 and §9.2, including creation of Cleared Area or areas proposed to be cleared or covered with I impervious Ssurface, grading, or fill, -must be on a Project Site with have a sSlope of less than 15% (as determined based on the most currently available lidar data from the state or by a current topographic survey of the Pproject Ssite prepared and stamped by a licensed Vermont surveyor).
+(B) Steep Slopes.
+Any Development as defined in §8.3 and §9.2, including creation of Cleared Area or Impervious Surface, grading, or fill, must be on a Project Site with a Slope of less than 15% as determined based on the most currently available lidar data from the state or by a current topographic survey of the Project Site prepared and stamped by a licensed Vermont surveyor.
 Grading and fill shall not create slopes of greater than 15%.
-DRB variance and conditional use approval is required for Development on a Slope greater than 15% or Development which creates slopes of greater than 15%; if approved, the DRB will require , or the applicant to must submit plans prepared by a qualified professional engineer demonstrating that the sSlope will be stabilized with minimal potential for erosion and minimal negative impacts to water quality.
-The qualified professional preparing the plan must certify in writing to the DRB that the plan was installed as proposed; any discrepancies and their impact on erosion and water quality shall be noted.
-Negative impacts shall be rectified by the landowner.
+DRB variance and conditional use approval is required for Development on a Slope greater than 15% or Development which creates slopes of greater than 15%; if approved, the DRB will require the applicant to submit plans prepared by a qualified professional demonstrating that the Slope will be stabilized with minimal potential for erosion and minimal negative impacts to water quality.
+The qualified professional preparing the plan must certify that the plan was installed as proposed.